brendan0403/BonesSegmentation/README.md

 ![ski10 slice](https://user-images.githubusercontent.com/39532549/45259360-43d8b580-b388-11e8-8754-e97a64866b7f.PNG)

 I am not allowed to upload the dataset.
-Check SKI10 [website](http://www.ski10.org/) to download the full dataset.
+Check SKI10 [website](http://www.ski10.org/) to download the full dataset then copy it in the data folder.

 ## Pre-processing